FUEL INJECTOR TESTING

 If you would like to start at my homepage...please click HERE

-Fuel injectors are highly suseptible to fouling from foreign particles.
-Foreign particles may be introduced from several sources as itemized elsewhere on this site and as below...
+Fuel injectors are highly susceptible to fouling from foreign particles.
+Foreign particles may be introduced from several sources as itemized below and elsewhere on this site...

-1) The injectors are fouled from "baked on" or "burned on" fuel additives, which impair the injector from providing a properly atomized spray pattern, and/or cause the spray pattern to be discharged off angled, and/or cause the injector seat to "leak", and/or cause the fuel flow rate to be altered.
+1) The injector pintle and/or pintle seat are fouled from "baked on" or "burned on" fuel additives...(olafins), which impair the injector from providing a properly atomized spray pattern, and/or cause the fuel spray pattern to be discharged off angled, and/or cause the injector seat to "leak", and/or cause the fuel flow rate to be altered, or any combination of these.

-2) The injector filters, and in some cases the injector pintles, may be clogged from foreign particles introduced from an improperly maintained fuel supply system. (ie. rust in the supply lines, rust in the rail, rust in the tank, degraded fuel hose, water in the fuel or the fuel tank).
+2) The injector filters may be clogged from foreign particles introduced from an improperly maintained fuel supply system. (ie. rust in the supply lines, rust in the fuel rail, rust in the tank(s) , degraded rubber fuel hose, and/or water in the fuel or the fuel tank, causing a reduction of fuel supply to that specific cylinder.

-3) The injectors may be contaminated from foreign particles, as a result of improper handling during customer handling, or the cleaning and testing process.
+3) The injectors may be damaged , as a result of improper handling during customer handling, or removal from the engine.

-My shop area is carefully cleaned and maintained to avoid injector contamination, and the equipment is likewise carefully maintained, to provide professional results with every injector serviced, to correct items 1 and 2, and avoid item 3.
-One hair, or one speck of dirt or rust, can foul an injector.
-It really is that critical !
+My shop area is carefully cleaned and maintained to avoid injector contamination, and the equipment is likewise carefully maintained, to provide professional results with every injector serviced.

 With the above said...following is a detailed explanation of how your injectors are cleaned and tested.